 And the Wall Street Journal says “Au Revoir to the ‘Perfect Parisian Woman’ Cliche.”
 For decades a stereotype has persisted, personified by the likes of Jane Birkin, actor Brigitte Bardot, and model- designer Inès de la Fressange.
 And now, to quote the WSJ, “a more inclusive vision of French style is in the air, as evidenced by Vogue Paris rebranding as Vogue France.
 What’s in: forward-thinking designers and women of different backgrounds and sizes.
 What’s out: the thin, white, rich Parisian stereotype in a trench coat.”
 Read the full article here.

 Last but not least, if you’re looking for a little escapism, check out the lovely interiors of a designer’s Paris apartment profiled in the Guardian.
 (Dorothée Delaye is the in-demand decorator behind projects like Mimosa, the latest restaurant from star chef Jean-François Piège at Hôtel de la Marine.)
 Her apartment, situated in a former mirror workshop in the 12th arrondissement, has a leafy patio and vast, open-plan spaces.
 Check it out here.

-Lead photo credit : The Marche de Noel (C) Marcus Loke, Unsplash
+Lead photo credit : Christmas decor at Meert.
+(C) Marcus Loke, Unsplash